 - NWIRP Statutory Responsibilities and Leadership of NIST NWIRP R&D:

-- complete the draft FY2011-12 NWIRP biennial report to Congress, in collaboration with the other NWIRP agencies (OSTP, FEMA, NSF, NOAA);
+- complete required NWIRP biennial reports to Congress, in collaboration with the other NWIRP agencies (OSTP, FEMA, NSF, NOAA);

-- represent NIST on the Windstorm Working Group of the Subcommittee on Disaster Reduction (within the Committee on Environment, Natural Resources, and Sustainability, National Science and Technology Council);
+- represent NIST on the Windstorm Working Group of the Subcommittee on Disaster Reduction (within the Committee on Environment, Natural Resources, and Sustainability of the National Science and Technology Council);

 - complete the Measurement Science Research Roadmap for Windstorm and Coastal Inundation Impact Reduction – with support from the Applied Technology Council (ATC) NEHRP Task Order contract #26;

-- align NIST windstorm and coastal inundation impact reduction research with consideration of the recommendations made in the research roadmap (item c), through development of the FY14 Wind Engineering and MultiHazard Failure Analysis and NWIRP project plans; and
+- align NIST windstorm and coastal inundation impact reduction research with consideration of the recommendations made in the research roadmap (item c), through development of the Wind Engineering and Multi-Hazard Failure Analysis and NWIRP project plans;

-- lead the National Construction Safety Team to completion of its objectives and final report on the technical investigation of the May 22, 2011 Joplin Missouri Tornado.
+- lead the National Construction Safety Team to completion of its objectives and final report on the technical investigation of the May 22, 2011 Joplin Missouri Tornado; and

 - Technical Activities: